codeup-germain/Esports-Analysis/README.md

 ### Explore

-- Hypothesis 1: We fail to reject the null hypothesis.
+- Hypothesis 1: We reject the null hypothesis.
     - alpha: 0.05
-    - Null Hypothesis:
-    - Alternative Hypothesis:
+    - Null Hypothesis: Red team that loses less then 5 towers will not give the blue team victory
+    - Alternative Hypothesis: Red team that loses more then 5 towers will give the blue team the victory
 - Hypothesis 2: We reject the null hypothesis.
     - alpha: 0.05
-    - Null Hypothesis:
+    - Null Hypothesis: Red team xp that is > 41,000 will not lead to a blue team win
-    - Alternative Hypothesis:
+    - Alternative Hypothesis: Red team xp that is < 41,000 will lead to a blue team win
 - Hypothesis 3: We reject the null hypothesis.
     - alpha: 0.05
-    - Null Hypothesis:
-    - Alternative Hypothesis:
+    - Null Hypothesis: Blue team total physical damage over 20k will not be significant for the outcome of the game
+    - Alternative Hypothesis: Blue team total physical damage less then or equal 20k will be significant for the outcome of the           game
 - Hypothesis 4: We reject the null hypothesis.
     - alpha: 0.05
-    - Null Hypothesis:
-    - Alternative Hypothesis:
+    - Null Hypothesis: Blue team level of less then 55 will not be significant for the outcome of the game
+    - Alternative Hypothesis: Average Blue team level of 55 and over will be significant for the outcome of the game
 - Hypothesis 5: We reject the null hypothesis.
     - alpha: 0.05
-    - Null Hypothesis:
+    - Null Hypothesis: Blue team wards less then 88 will not make a difference in the outcome of the game
+    - Alternative Hypothesis: Blue team wards greater then 88 will make a difference in the outcome of the game
+- Hypothesis 6: We reject the null hypothesis.
-    - Alternative Hypothesis:
+    - alpha: 0.05
+    - Null Hypothesis: Blue team with assists under 22 will not have a difference in the outcome of the game
+    - Alternative Hypothesis: Blue team with assists over 22 will have a difference in the outcome of the game

 [(Back to top)](#table-of-contents)
 <!-- Describe your explore process -->